After being let go by MASN, Dan Kolko announces he will work for the Nationals

 MASN is part-owned by the Nationals and Baltimore Orioles but controlled by the latter.
 The network has yet to broadcast a spring training game this year.

 Kolko has been a regular on Nationals broadcasts since 2014, when he transitioned from MASN blogger to on-field reporter.
-After five memorable years in that role, which included three playoff berths and several classic postgame interviews with Jayson Werth, Kolko began hosting MASN’s 30-minute pre- and postgame shows in 2019.
+After five years in that role, which included three playoff berths and several classic postgame interviews with Jayson Werth, Kolko began hosting MASN’s 30-minute pre- and postgame shows in 2019.

 Chappell, who was hired to replace Kolko as MASN’s on-field reporter, has since taken a job with Amazon Web Services, while Porter, the former Houston Astros manager and Nationals coach, has joined MLB’s operations department as a consultant in coaching development.